 3. Create an Inclusive Work Environment

 With a lot of businesses practically working only through digital channels, it makes sense to have a site that is accessible to as many people as possible.
 Your website will be accessed not only by your customers, but also your employees.
-Diversity at workplaces is being practiced hard to include people of all races and ethnicities.
 The scope of diversity should also be broadened to include people with a wide range of disabilities.
 And no, just building a wheelchair accessible ramp doesn’t end an organization’s responsibility of creating an inclusive work environment.
 In order to create an inclusive work environment, it is imperative that all employees are able to use and manage the digital content equally.

 4. Avoid Litigations